 This term we will be continuing to learn through topics of interest to your child.
-We will really get to know your child more and more throughout the weeks to ensure we know what interests them to ensure they have the best learning experience
+We will really get to know your child more and more throughout the weeks to ensure we know what interests them to ensure they have the best learning experience.

-Personal, Social and Emotional Development
+Personal, Social and Emotional Development:

-Communication & Language
+Communication & Language:

 We will be using a variety of opportunities and experiences to develop children’s confidence and awareness of space using our wonderful outdoor areas.
 We aim children to move freely with pleasure and confidence in a range of ways, negotiating appropriate pathways when walking or running both indoors and outdoors.
 We will also engage in activities requiring hand and eye co-ordination, using a variety of tools, apparatus and equipment through mark making, small world, construction etc. We are very fortunate to have a fantastic woodland area, as well as our outdoor provision.
-We aim to make full use of this and each week we have our ‘Trekking Thursday’ morning, where we complete various tasks, ranging from obstacle course to outdoor art in the woods.
+We aim to make full use of this and each week we have our ‘Muddy Monday’ afternoon, where we complete various tasks, ranging from obstacle course to outdoor art in the woods.
 Within the classroom, we have designated mark making and ‘creation station’ areas.
 These provide continuous opportunities for children to use mark making tools such as pens and scissors as they wish, developing their fine and gross motor movements.

 This area covers a range of skills such as language, reading and writing.
 We will be aiming to listen to and join in with stories and show an interest in the illustrations.
 We will also be developing our writing skills through children’s own mark making interests, aiming for children to give meaning to the marks they make.
 We sing Nursery Rhymes on a daily basis which brings in the initial recognition and enjoyment of rhyming activities and we will be working on the Phase 1 phonics program.
 One of the key aspects at this stage of Phase One phonics is the use and understanding of rhyme and alliteration and listening and attention skills.
 This will remain a key focus across various activities and areas of learning, through the use of discussion, games, stories and songs.

 We will be practicing our counting skills, using them in familiar contexts (e.g. nursery rhymes, number games, role play etc.) to give meaning to numbers and counting.
 This will also be achieved by counting various objects as well as the daily counting of children during the register and at other times.
-Math is an important aspect of learning, it is therefore evident in all of the different areas of the classroom from construction, through to the snack area.
+Maths is an important aspect of learning, it is therefore evident in all of the different areas of the classroom from construction, through to the snack area.
 This will also build upon the children’s ability to recognise numerals in the environment.
 A further key focus will be shape recognition.
 This will be implemented through the use of shape hunts and the provision of shape based activities.

-Understanding the World
+Understanding the World:

 We will be building upon children’s interests and experiences and developing curiosity and interest in their surroundings.
 We will be helping the children to show curiosity and interest in what they see and in the world in which they live.
 Through imaginative and role play with peers we aim to encourage the children to remember and talk about significant events from their own experiences.

-Expressive Arts & Design
+Expressive Arts & Design:

 Nursery is set up to enable children to explore their creative sides.
 Children will have the opportunity to access the ‘creation station’, junk modelling, mark making, construction, role play and small world areas.
 Each of these areas will enable them to develop their expressive and artistic skills.
 This term we will positively encourage children’s creative development through a range of media experiences such as paint, clay, song, dance, music and role play experiences.
 These opportunities will build upon children’s own interests and we will be promoting the celebration of children’s work in order for them to indicate personal satisfaction in their work.
 We will begin to explore and differentiate between colour and the texture of things.